seriouslyjames/Cyclistic-Bikes-Case-Study/Data_Processing.md

 ```

-Again, we've created a new column with the appropriate datatype called 'ride_length_conv' and converted the data in the original 'ride_length' column to our new column
+Again, we've created a new column with the appropriate datatype called 'ride_length_conv' and converted the data in the original 'ride_length' column to our new column.

-Lets take a final look at our table schema and updated datatypes
+Lets take a final look at our table schema and updated datatypes.

 ```sql
 SELECT *